mkmitchell/DuckNet/README.md

 **Step 1.** Under the `Files` tab, select *Load Input Images* to load selected images from a folder or select *Load Input Folder* to load all images in a folder.
 A list of all loaded images will appear below.

 **Step 2.** Under the `Files` tab, select *Load Annotations* and select all corresponding json files that contain the correct bounding box locations and species labels.
+Annotation files must be in LabelMe format.

 **Step 3.** Click on the `Training` tab and select *Classes of Interest* (duck species that should be identified) and *Rejected classes* (classes to ignore).

 ![p8](supplemental/user_guide_pngs/step3_training.png)

 **Step 4.** Set the learning rate (default 0.0005) and the number of epochs (default 10) and click on `Start training`.
 Important: this may take up to several hours or days, depending on the number of training images and your computer performance.
-After the training finished, save the model.
+After the training finishes, save the model.
 To apply the new model, change the *Active model* under the `Settings` tab.

 ![p9](supplemental/user_guide_pngs/step4_training.png)